AY2425S2-CS2103T-T09-1/tp/docs/DeveloperGuide.md

   Use case ends.

-* 4a.
-The reverse flag is specified but no fields are provided.

-    * 4a1.
-INcontact shows an error message indicating that sorting fields are required along with the reverse flag.

-  Use case ends.

 * 5a.
 The user requests sorting by multiple fields.

     * 5a1.
 INcontact sorts the address book first by the primary field, then by subsequent fields.

   Use case resumes at step 4.

 ---
 **Use case: UC9 - Redo a previously executed command**